peppelinux/oidc-federation-over-gh-pages/README.md

 a GitHub action uses `bin/create_jwt.py` to parse `openid-federation.json`, update the claims `iat`, `exp` and `jwks` and then create a signed JWT.

-the private key used for signature operations is stored in the github secrets.
+The private key used for signature operations is stored in the github secrets.

-the Entity Configuration once deployed will be available at [this url](https://peppelinux.github.io/oidc-federation-over-gh-pages/.well-known/openid-federation).
+The Entity Configuration once deployed will be available at [this url](https://peppelinux.github.io/oidc-federation-over-gh-pages/.well-known/openid-federation).